google/dart-neats/typed_sql/doc/07_aggregate_functions.md

 SELECT SUM(stock) FROM books;
 ```

-In Dart we can do the same thing by first doing a `.select` to project from
+In `package:typed_sql` we can do the same thing by first doing a `.select` to project from
 `Query<(Expr<Book>,)>` to `Query<(Expr<int>,)>` for which `.sum()` extension
 method is available.